-Leonardo DiCaprio denies accusations made on Thanksgiving by Brazilian president Jair Bolsonaro, of funding the Amazon fire in August.
+Leonardo DiCaprio denies accusations Brazilian president Jair Bolsonaro made on Thanksgiving, claiming the actor funded the Amazon fire in August.

-Bolsonaro made the comments on a webcast, claiming the star helped by funding Nongovernmental organizations (NGOs) to set the forest fires earlier this year.
+Bolsonaro made the comments on a webcast, claiming the star helped fund Nongovernmental organizations (NGOs) to set the forest fires earlier this year.

 “DiCaprio is a cool guy, isn’t he?
 Giving money to set the Amazon on fire,” the president said.